Convergent Research Initiatives

 UT-ORNL’s Investment

-A CRI within UT-ORII will typically receive $20 million in direct funding from UT and ORNL over a five-year period.
+UT-ORII’s CRIs receive upfront funding from UT and ORNL.
 On the UT side, the majority of these funds come from the state of Tennessee.
-On the ORNL side, funding comes for the Lab Directed Research and Development (LDRD) program.
+On the ORNL side, funding comes from the Lab Directed Research and Development (LDRD) program.
 These funds cover the new researchers’ initial salaries and upfront costs, with the expectation that each researcher will secure external funding through research grants and other funding opportunities to cover future costs.

 Each CRI will use these funds to recruit and establish a total of 20 joint researchers: 10 at UT and 10 at ORNL, and involve more than 25 UT Ph.D. students.
-With the addition of these two new CRIs and others to be launched in the future, UT-ORII expects to have 100 new researchers (50 at UT and 50 at ORNL) actively supporting the majority of their work with external funding by 2030.
+All in all, UT-ORII expects to hire 100 new researchers (50 at UT and 50 at ORNL).
+These researchers will be expected to support the majority of their work with external funding by 2030.

 “By having these kinds of convergent teams where we have 20, 30 or 40 people that are working in an area, we can really make progress in tackling big issues for our state and nation.
 That’s exciting and demonstrates why UT-ORII was created.”